neodrama/github-drama/CONTRIBUTING.md

 # Contributing to github-drama #

+Make sure to link to the issue or pull request in your commit message.
+This causes a link to the github-drama commit to appear in the dramatic interaction, if it hasn't been locked yet.

 ## What qualifies as drama? ##
 There's no agreement on what's considered dramatic enough to be included in github-drama.
 Everyone has a different sense of humor.
 There are plenty